Medical Assistance Service Dogs

 -Wendy C in Orlando, Florida

-Many medical response dogs "alert" their handlers to conditions before they occur.
-For example, diabetes alert dogs partnered with diabetic persons may be trained to detect when the handler's blood sugar becomes too high or low.
+Many medical response dogs are trained to "alert" their handlers to impending conditions before they occur.
+For instance, diabetes alert dogs can detect when a handler's blood sugar becomes too high or low.

 ptsd service dog veteran